-- Domestic targets are targets that New Zealand decided as part of its domestic policy decisions.
+- Domestic targets are targets that New Zealand has set as part of its domestic policy decisions.

-- International targets are targets that New Zealand accepted as part of international climate change agreements.
+- International targets are targets that New Zealand sets as part of its international climate change commitments.

 Domestic targets under the Climate Change Response Act (CCRA)

-- Net zero emissions of all GHG other than biogenic methane by 2050
+- Net zero emissions of all greenhouse gas (GHG) emissions other than biogenic methane by 2050.

 - 24 to 47 per cent reduction below 2017 biogenic methane emissions by 2050, including 10 per cent reduction below 2017 biogenic methane emissions by 2030.

-- Our Nationally Determined Contribution (NDC1) sets a headline target of a 50 per cent reduction of net emissions below our gross 2005 level by 2030.
+- Our first Nationally Determined Contribution (NDC1) under the Paris Agreement is to reduce net GHG emissions to 50 per cent below gross 2005 levels by 2030.

-- This target is under the United Nations Framework Convention on Climate Change (UNFCCC) while applying the Kyoto Protocol framework of rules.
+- This target was under the United Nations Framework Convention on Climate Change (UNFCCC) while applying the Kyoto Protocol framework of rules.

 A domestic long-term greenhouse gas emissions reduction target is an important part of ensuring that New Zealand can make a smooth transition to a low-emissions future.

-In 2019, the Climate Change Response (Zero Carbon) Amendment Act set into law a new domestic 2050 target:
+In 2019, the Climate Change Response (Zero Carbon) Amendment Act set into law domestic targets to:

-- net zero emissions of all greenhouse gases other than biogenic methane by 2050
+- reduce net emissions of all GHG's other than biogenic methane to zero by 2050

-It updates our former domestic 2050 target, which was to reduce greenhouse gas emissions to 50 per cent below 1990 gross GHG levels by 2050.
+It updates our former domestic 2050 target, which was to reduce GHG emissions to 50 per cent below 1990 gross GHG levels by 2050.

 The domestic targets under the Climate Change Response Act are point year targets.
 This means they are goals that we must meet in a specific year.

-The Climate Change Commission is tasked with advising the Government on emissions budgets.
+The Climate Change Commission is tasked with advising the Government on emissions budgets and monitoring its progress.

 Although New Zealand chose to take its 2020 target under the UNFCCC rather than the Kyoto Protocol, we decided to apply the Kyoto Protocol rules in our target accounting to ensure transparency and consistency.

-We report progress towards the 2020 target in the net position report.
+We reported on the 2020 target in the net position report.